philipkiely/AIT_Trading_Algorithms/README.md

 ## Alpha Factors

+An Alpha Factor is the engine in a long-short trading algorithm.
+These factors rank stocks in the QTradableStocksUS universe so that we can long the top picks and short the bottom ones.

 - Simple Moving Average Crossover

   - The negative absolute value of the 10-day moving average premium over previous closing price.